 I’ve discovered that you can make homemade biscuits in the time it takes to bake frozen ones if you do some advance preparation.
 Just a couple of tips: 1.
 Purchase flour made in the South that is a soft wheat flour perfect for biscuits.
 Two of my favorite biscuit flours are White Lilly Self-Rising flour and Southern Biscuit Self-Rising Flour.
 2. Measure the self-rising flour and cut in the shortening in advance.
-Store enough for one recipe in plastic bags the freezer.
-When you are ready to make the biscuits, just add the buttermilk, pat them out, cut and bake.
-Keeping the shortening flour mixture frozen and the buttermilk ice-cold makes the biscuits extra moist and flaky.
-3. Manipulating the dough too much makes for heavy tough biscuit.
-Don’t over mix!
-(My dad called these hockey pucks)!
-4. Avoid biscuit poisoning!
-(It will negatively affect your waistline!)
+Store flour and shortening mixture in zip-top bags in the freezer.
+3. Write directions on the bag.
+Include how much buttermilk to add, temperature and baking time.
+When you ready to make biscuits, add buttermilk, pat them out, cut and bake.
+Place biscuits on a baking pan touching each other for an extra high rise.

-2 cups self rising flour
+4 cups self rising flour

-1/3 cup butter flavor all vegetable shortening
+2/3 cup butter flavor shortening

-Preheat oven to 500 F. Line a baking sheet with parchment paper.
+Preheat oven to 450ºF.
+Line a baking sheet with parchment paper.
 Stir flour with a fork to fluff the flour.
 Gently spoon flour into a 1 cup measuring cup, making sure not to tap the cup.
 Level flour with the straight edge of a knife.
-Repeat and pour 2 cups of flour into a medium size bowl.
+Repeat and pour 4 cups of flour into a medium size bowl.
 Cut in butter flavored shortening with a pastry blender or 2 knives until pieces of shortening are the size of peas.
-Pour in 2/3 cup cold buttermilk.
-Using a fork gently lift (don’t stir) the flour mixture until all the flour has been wet with the buttermilk.
-If you still have a couple of dry spots add a few drops of additional buttermilk to wet the flour.
+Start with 1 1/3 cup cold buttermilk.
+Using a fork gently lift (don’t stir) the flour mixture until all the flour is wet.
+If you still have a couple of dry spots add additional buttermilk.
 The dough will look shaggy.
 Use a rubber spatula to pour dough onto a lightly floured surface.

 Flour fingertips.
 Pat the dough to flatten slightly then fold in half.
-Repeat 3 more times.
-Pat dough to 1/2 inch thickness.
-Flour a 2 inch biscuit cutter or a can with both ends cut out.
+Repeat 2 more times.
+Pat dough to 2-inch thickness.
+Flour a 2-inch biscuit cutter or a can with both ends cut out.
 (If you use a glass or can with the bottom closed the dough will compress and not rise as high) Cut biscuits as close together as possible.
 Do not twist the cutter or pat the sides of the biscuits when you put them on the baking sheet (this also makes them not rise as high).

 Published in The News and Neighbor on May 17, 2014